hcederna/notes-email/README.md

 First, let's verify you have iCloud for Notes set up on your Mac and iOS devices.

 1. On your Mac, go to `System Preferences`.
+2. Click `Apple ID`.
-2. Click `iCloud`.
+3. Click `iCloud`.
-3. Check the box next to `Notes`.
+4. Check the box next to `Notes`.
-4. On your iPhone or iPad, go to `Settings`.
+5. On your iPhone or iPad, go to `Settings`.
-5. Tap your name at the top.
+6. Tap your name at the top.
-6. Tap `iCloud`.
+7. Tap `iCloud`.
+8. Navigate to the `APPS USING ICLOUD` section and click `Show All`.
-7. Toggle the switch next to `Notes` from gray to green.
+9. Click on `Notes` and toggle the switch next to `Sync this iPhone` from gray to green.

 Now when you open the Notes application on your Mac, you'll see all the notes from your iOS devices in the sidebar on the left-hand side of the window.
 If the notes from your iOS devices don't appear after a few minutes, [troubleshoot iCloud for Notes here](https://www.payetteforward.com/how-sync-iphone-notes-mac-pc-computer-fix/).